Home > Blog > How To Create Accessible Social Media Content (In 3 Steps)

 But this tip makes the difference between inclusion and ableism.

-It makes the difference between getting your social media posts disregarded or
+It makes the difference between getting your social media posts understood or disregarded.

 You see, screen readers convert on-screen text (and other visual elements) into synthesized speech or braille language.